watson/stackman/README.md

 Options:

-- `sourcemap` - A boolean specifying if Stackman should look for an process source maps (default: `true`)
+- `sourcemap` - A boolean specifying if Stackman should look for and process source maps (default: `true`)

 ### `var properties = stackman.properties(err)`